fzimmermann89/sacla_2023kuschel/README.md

 ## Kuschel2023 Beamtime
-This has been written for the Kuschel2023 beamtime, but is quite general and can easily be adapeted to other imaging beamtimes at SACLA BL3 and similiar.
+This has been written for the Kuschel2023 beamtime.
+Most beamtime specific plots etc have been removed if not necessary for general understanding.
+It is quite general and can easily be adapeted to other imaging beamtimes at SACLA BL3 and similiar.

 ## Overview  (WIP)
 # exp_config.py: